enatsek/Debian-Ubuntu/s2svpn.md

 The keys and their explanations at the config file are as follows:

-Interface Section
+**Interface Section**

 Address: Given IP address to wireguard in CIDR notation.
-PrivateKey: Produced Private Key of the server
+PrivateKey: Produced Private Key of the server.
-ListenPort: The port number used for wireguard tunnel
+ListenPort: The port number used for wireguard tunnel.

-Peer Section
+**Peer Section**

-PublicKey: Produced Public Key of the other wireguard server
+PublicKey: Produced Public Key of the other wireguard server.
-Endpoint: IP:Port of the other server
+Endpoint: IP:Port of the other server.
-AllowedIPs: IP addresses at the other network who can reach to this network
+AllowedIPs: IP addresses at the other network who can reach to this network.
-PersistentKeepalive: Send an empty packet to the other side every given second to keepalive the connection (Optional)
+PersistentKeepalive: Send an empty packet to the other side every given second to keepalive the connection (Optional).

 ### 3.1.
 First Server Configuration